cybera/synthi/manual/src/sections/Search.md

 # Search

-Use the search feature to find a dataset in the ADI instance.
+Use the search feature on the ADI interface to find a dataset in the ADI instance.

 ## Syntax